KimDebroye/N3DS-Cheat-Codes/Super Mario 3D Land/README.md

 - `Always Star Power`
 - `Always Tail Attack (Any Powerup)`
   - *In effect when playing a level.*
-  - *In order to restore powerup defaults, disable this cheat code when not in a level.*
+  - *In order to restore powerup defaults, <br />disable this cheat code when not in a level.*
 - `Always Flutter (Any Powerup)`
   - *In effect when playing a level.*
-  - *In order to restore powerup defaults, disable this cheat code when not in a level.*
+  - *In order to restore powerup defaults, <br />disable this cheat code when not in a level.*
+- `Increased Speed (Land)`
+  - *Modifies Mario/Luigi's movement speed when on land.*
+    - + *25% max walk speed.*
+    - + *35% max run speed.*
+    - + *50% max run speed with star power.*
+  - In order to restore speed defaults, <br />disable this cheat code when not in a level <br />or when standing still on land when in level.
+- `Increased Speed (Underwater)`
+  - *Modifies Mario/Luigi's movement speed when underwater.*
+    - + *25% max walk speed.*
+    - + *35% max run speed (with or without star power).*
+    - + *50% max swim speed.*
+  - In order to restore speed defaults, <br />disable this cheat code when not in a level <br />or when standing still on land when in level.
 - `Moon Jump`
   - *Makes Mario/Luigi jump higher.*
   - *Code optimized for use with Luma~Rosalina's cheat engine.*